pkgw/miriad-python/README.md

 Pre-Configuration
 -----------------

-If the file "configure" exists in the same directory as this file, you may skip this section.
+If the file `configure` exists in the same directory as this file, you may skip this section.
 And you want to skip this section if you possibly can.